The objective of this study is to predict human wine taste preferences.

 3. Neural network

-- Scaling layer.
+• Scaling layer.

-- Perceptron layers.
+• Perceptron layers.

-- Unscaling layer.
+• Unscaling layer.

-- Bounding layer.
+• Bounding layer.

 The scaling layer section contains the statistics on the inputs calculated from the data file and the method for scaling the input variables.
-Here the mean and standard deviation scaling method has been set.
+Here, the mean and standard deviation scaling method has been set.
 Nevertheless, the mean and standard deviation methods would produce very similar results.

-A hidden layer and a linear output layer of perceptrons will be used in this problem (this is the default in approximation).
+In this problem, we will use a hidden layer and a linear output layer of perceptrons, the default approximation.
 It must have ten inputs and one output neuron.
 While the problem constrains inputs and output neurons, the number of neurons in the hidden layer is a design variable.
-Here we use three neurons in the hidden layer, yielding 37 parameters.
-Finally, all the biases and synaptic weights in the neural network are initialized randomly.
+Here, we use three neurons in the hidden layer, yielding 37 parameters.
+Finally, we randomly initialize all the biases and synaptic weights in the neural network.

 The function above is parameterized by all the biases and synaptic weights in the neural network, i.e., 37 parameters.